msteveb/autosetup-docs/content/articles/handling-cflags.md

 This is implemented in [examples/typical/Makefile.in](https://github.com/msteveb/autosetup/blob/master/examples/typical/Makefile.in)
-If you have a suggestion why one Makefile approach is better than the others, please make a comment on this page.
+If you have a suggestion why one Makefile approach is better than the others, please make a comment in Discussions(https://github.com/msteveb/autosetup/discussions).